zowe/zowe-client-swift-sdk/zoweSDK/packages/zosfiles/README.md

 z.files.writeToDsn(
     datasetName: "<data set name>[(<member name>)]",
     contents: "<contents to write>"
 ) { response in
     print(response)
 }
 ```

 **NOTE**: You can use this method to create a member of a partitioned data set and write its contents simultaneously, that is if the *<member name>* doesn't exist, it will be created automatically.
+Pay attention at the response description for data sets and data set members writing request (see this method description with option-click on the method name in Xcode IDE).

 ## Data sets and data set members deletion